History of Gable Steveson in Timeline

 In July 2024, Gable Steveson's older brother, Bobby, who performed in WWE as Damon Kemp, had his contract expire.

-Gable Steveson returned to wrestling for University of Minnesota in 2024.
+Gable Steveson returned to wrestling for the University of Minnesota in 2024.

 March 9, 2025: Four-Time Big Ten Heavyweight Champion

 On March 9, 2025, Gable Steveson became the first four-time Big Ten heavyweight champion, defeating Greg Kerkvliet.
-He was named the tournament's most outstanding wrestler.
+He was also named the most outstanding wrestler of the tournament.